janehMETno/mk-website/_pages/bio/abdelkaderm.md

 Dr. Mezghani Abdelkader is a research scientist at the Climate and Model Analysis group, MET Norway.
 The main work at MET Norway has been on the development of new empirical-statistical climate downscaling methods and techniques that relates regional and global climate model results to local precipitation and temperature through generalized linear regression models.

-His research expertise has addressed three different scales: synoptic, regional, and local scales with a particular interest on the interactions and associated uncertainties between them.
+His research expertise has addressed three different weather and climate scales: synoptic, regional, and local scales with a particular interest on the interactions and associated uncertainties between them.

 Currently, he is involved in the WeaMyL project, a bilateral collaboration between Romania and Norway within the EEA program by supporting the implementation of a machine learning system for weather nowcasting across Norway, as well as, supporting developments of the forecasting platform.
-He is also supporting the work within the Norwegian Climate Service Center providing reliable prediction of temperature across Norway using advanced statistcal downscaling approaches.
+He is also supporting the work within the Norwegian Climate Service Center providing reliable multi-scenarii-model prediction of temperature across Norway using advanced statistcal downscaling approaches.

 Dr. Mezghani acted as MET leader in CHASE-PL project (2014-2017) and participated in the C3S DECM project by developing a [prototype App](https://decm.copernicus-climate.eu/) for COPENICUS services on how to evaluate Big-Data from climate model simulations.